A Visit to the Ophthalmologist

 Sunglasses and a hat may help your child with any glare experienced after the appointment if pupil dilating drops are used.

-To save time on the day of your appointment click on the link above to download a patient registration form along with our Privacy Statement.
-Please complete this and bring it to your appointment along with your referral if it hasn’t been forward to us previously.
+To save time on the day of your appointment click on the link above (or here) to download a patient registration form along with our Privacy Statement.
+Please complete this and return via email (at the top of the form) or bring it to your appointment along with your referral (if applicable).

-In order to ensure the smooth running of the practice as well as availability of appointments, we have found it necessary to introduce a cancellation policy.
+To ensure the smooth running of the practice as well as availability of appointments, we have found it necessary to introduce a cancellation policy.
 A cancellation fee will be incurred for those who fail to attend their appointments and for those that are cancelled within 24 hours of the appointment.
-If your child is unwell and a medical certificate is produced we will be happy to waive the cancellation fee.
+If your child is unwell and a medical certificate is produced, we will be happy to waive the cancellation fee.

 How long will it take?